SkylineCommunications/dataminer-docs-connectors/connector/doc/MediaKind_RX1.md

 ## Notes

 This connector has been developed using the information available in version 6.0 of the API.
-The connector is monitoring the configuration of the device and the status of the signals.
+The connector monitors the configuration of the device and the status of the signals.